firedog1024/DeviceKeyRollover/README.md

 # DeviceKeyRollover

+## This is just a sample not for production use

+The code here is provided for demo purposes only and should not be construed as production ready code.
+The code has been simplified for easier illustration of key points and not all error paths have been covered.

 ## Introduction
 Sample code for an Azure IoT Hub device that illustrates rolling over the symmetric device key via a cloud-to-device message.
 The code is written in C# using .Net Core 8.